 In recent years, companies have done a lot to jazz up the manual razor -- adding built-in lotion dispensers, vibrating heads and even more blades.
-However, experts say that two or three blades are all you really need for a close, comfortable shave.
+However, experts say that more blades don't always mean a better shave.

-More blades don't always mean a better shave, but the five-bladed Gillette Venus Embrace (Est. $10) is the exception, making it the Best Reviewed pick for this report.
-Women who regularly nick and cut themselves while shaving say they're irritation-free after using the Venus Embrace, which is easy to hold and manipulate.
-The "moisture strip" doesn't displace shaving cream; rather, it takes the place of after-shave moisturizer.
-Most of the time it works well, but we found a few reports that it obstructs a clean shave.
+The five-bladed Gillette Venus Embrace (Est. $10) is the exception, making it the Best Reviewed pick for this report.
+Women who regularly nick and cut themselves while shaving say they're irritation-free after using the Venus Embrace.
+The "ribbon of moisture" that encircles the blades doesn't displace shaving cream; rather, it makes the blades glide more smoothly.

 Beauty experts and users agree that the Gillette Venus Embrace is at the top of its class.
 Winner of an Allure Best of Beauty award for five years running, the Embrace is praised for leaving legs stubble-free, and without painful nicks or razor burn.
 The editors of Good Housekeeping, who bestowed the honor of "Best Refillable Razor" on the Embrace, say "it glides oh-so-smoothly while cleanly removing every hair."

 Users, even those plagued with tales of nicks and cuts suffered at the hands of another razor, experienced a close, clean shave in one pass.
 TotalBeauty.com members call the Embrace the "Cadillac of razors."